if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `bool` - Is true if the secondary grab action does perform an action on secondary grab.
+   * `bool` - Returns `true` if the secondary grab action does perform an action on secondary grab.

 The IsActionable method is used to determine if the secondary grab action performs an action on grab.